-Income during retirement is taxed in the same way as when you are working.
-The amount of tax that you pay is dependent on your Personal Tax Allowance; this is the amount of money you can earn in a financial year before paying any tax.
+Income during retirement is taxed in the same way as when you’re working.
+The amount of tax you pay is dependent on your Personal Tax Allowance; this is the amount of money you can earn in a financial year before paying any tax.
 At the time of writing this post, the standard personal tax allowance in the UK is £12,500.
-In this post, we’ll be looking at why pension income is taxed, how much of your fund is exempt from income tax, and finally how the type of income option you decide to take can affect your tax position.
+In this post, we’ll be looking at why pension income is taxed, how much of your fund is exempt from income tax, and how the type of income option you decide to take can affect your tax position.

 Wait, am I paying tax twice?